mdx-workshop/mdx-submissions21/paper.md

 There exist a number of spectrogram based music source separation architectures.
 Open-Unmix [@umx] is based on fully connected layers and a bi-LSTM.
 It uses multi-channel Wiener filtering [@wiener] to reduce artifacts.
-While the original Open-Unmix is trained independently on each source, a multi-target version exist [@xumx], through a shared averaged representation layer.
+While the original Open-Unmix is trained independently on each source, a multi-target version exists [@xumx], through a shared averaged representation layer.
 D3Net [@d3net] is another architecture, based on dilated convolutions connected with dense skip connections.
 It was before the competition the best performing spectrogram architecture, with an average SDR of 6.0 dB on MusDB.
 Unlike previous methods which are based on masking,